vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 - **Prover** computing average *ERC20* balance of addresses
 - **Prover** returning *true* if someone starred a *GitHub Org* by verifying a Web Proof

-> **_Note_** Despite being named "Prover", the **Prover** contract does not compute the proof itself.
+> **_Note:_** Despite being named "Prover", the **Prover** contract does not compute the proof itself.
 Instead, it is executed inside the *zkEVM*, which produces the proof of the correctness of its execution.

 **_Call Proof_** is a proof that we correctly executed the **Prover** smart contract and got the given result.

 It can be later verified by a deployed **Verifier** contract to **use the verifiable result on-chain**.

-But how is Call Proof obtained?
+But how are Call Proofs obtained?

 ## Call Prover